-In the world of openITCOCKPIT a "Host" is the basic device it self for the most of the time.
+In the world of openITCOCKPIT a "Host" is the basic device itself for the most of the time.
 Usually openITCOCKPIT will use an ICMP check to monitor your host.
 Every host can provide different services, like Email, DHCP, DNS, web servers, load balancers etc...
-To get an useful monitoring you need to create "Services" on every host.
-Due to the fact that openITCOCKPIT uses Nagios or Naemon in the background, there are thousands of free plugins available, you can use to monitor your business critical services.
+To get an useful monitoring you need to create "Services".
+Due to the fact that openITCOCKPIT uses Nagios or Naemon in the background, there are thousands of free plugins available, you can use to monitor your business critical services and infrastructure.

 In openITCOCKPIT you can create an host- and service template to set predefined values whenever you create a new host or service.
 In this templates you can define options like "Host- or Service groups", "Contacts", "Notification options" and so on.

 openITCOCKPIT comes with a predefined set of templates you can use.

 In this example we will monitor an Ubuntu Focal linux system, which runs Nginx, PHP-FPM and MySQL.

 How ever, to create your first host, please navigate to Hosts and press on + New

 openITCOCKPIT will ask you a few basic questions about your host, like the name, the ip address or FQDN, which contacts should be notified in case of an error and so on.